BEATING BOOK BANS

 THE CASE

-HB 710 did not distinguish between older minors and younger minors – meaning teenagers could only be provided with material appropriate for five-year-olds.
+Idaho’s law did not distinguish between older minors and younger minors – meaning teenagers could only be provided with material appropriate for five-year-olds.
 Under the law’s definitions, health and science textbooks, depictions of Michelangelo’s David, and even the Bible were subject to challenge.
-HB 710 also prohibited materials that included “any act of homosexuality” – including brief references to cohabitation or holding hands.
+The law also prohibited materials that included “any act of homosexuality” – including brief references to cohabitation or holding hands.

-On January 29, 2026, the Ninth Circuit Court of Appeals agreed that a key provision of Idaho’s book banning law is unconstitutional.
-The Court ruled that the provision is “overbroad on its face” in violation of the First Amendment, and ordered the lower court to block its enforcement while our case proceeds.
-The opinion also confirms that Idaho schools and libraries can offer materials which depict same-sex couples.
+In January 2026, the Ninth Circuit Court of Appeals agreed that the central provision of the law was unconstitutional.
+The Court ruled that the provision was “overbroad on its face” and in violation of the First Amendment.
+In March 2026 Idaho Governor Brad Little signed a rollback which removed the law’s central provision, as well as its prohibition on depicting same-sex couples.

 THE TEAM